dBCooper2/dBCooper.io/README.md

 ### Changelog:

+#### 2/23/24

++ Removed Extra Themes and reformatted the Settings Page to improve aesthetics
++ Cleaned up the CSS for light and dark themes to improve readability
++ Removed Articles and HTML, going to be attacking this with markdown articles and MDX instead
++ Refactored the Public folder to reduce a little clutter
++ Added Border Radiuses to Project Images to improve aesthetics
++ Changed Sizes of Homepage components for improved readability
++ Added Projects and Resume Download Button

+#### 2/16/24

 + added 2 new themes, Solar-ish Light and Solar-ish Dark.
 These are themes similar to the Solarized Light and a Dark version of the theme to fit the vibes I am going for with my portfolio.
 + added some custom tags in Index.jsx to better describe my skills
 + added an Articles section to the "Explorer" Tab, with functionality to post some kind of article/jupyter notebook coming soon
 + removed extraneous stuff from drkostas's original project to keep the size of this smaller and learn what can/can't be removed from the project.
 This is still a work in progress and I plan to only have my own work on top of the original skeleton at some point to truly transform the project instead of just ripping it off and slapping my name on there

 ## Original README